Cha Eun-woo: Personal life

+Wealth

 In 2021, Cha purchased a penthouse in Cheongdam-dong worth ₩4.9 billion.
-His total net worth is estimated at USD 50 million.
+His total net worth is estimated at US$50 million as of 2023.

 Military service

 On May 9, 2025, Cha applied to join the Republic of Korea Army Band.
 The Military Manpower Administration announced that he was included in the list of successful applicants and he enlisted on July 28.
-In August, Cha was selected as a company commander trainee during basic military training at the KATC.
-On September 2, Cha graduated from the Korea Army Training Center, where he was selected as the trainee representative for the ceremony.
-He continued his service as a member of the Military Band of the Ministry of National Defense on September 4.
+In August, Cha was selected as a company commander trainee during basic military training at the Korea Army Training Center (KATC).
+On September 2, Cha graduated from KATC, where he was selected as the trainee representative for the ceremony.
+He continued his service as a member of the military band of the Ministry of National Defense on September 4, 2025.

+Tax dispute

+In January 2026, South Korean media outlets reported that National Tax Service (NTS) issued an initial notice of additional tax assessment to Cha in the range of (approximately US$13.6–14 million).
+According to the NTS, a corporation established by Cha's mother was used to route part of his income from Fantagio through a management service contract, resulting in earnings being taxed at the lower corporate tax rate instead of the higher personal income tax rate (up to 45%).
+Fantagio denied allegations of intentional wrongdoing, stating that the case concerns a legal dispute over the company's taxable status.

+On January 30, Edaily corrected misunderstandings and speculations, clarifying that Cha was not subject to criminal tax penalties, as the case was not classified as tax evasion.
+The matter is under a pre-assessment review, an administrative process that is not used in criminal tax cases.